paveu/api_mocker/README.md

 # Features

-  - Possibility to set and limit HTTP Content-types along with their methods for a mocked API.
+  - Setting and limiting HTTP Content-types along with their methods for a mocked API.
   - API PUSH Callbacks.
 In case of an error or success it can return callback message(push) to defined client address.
 Push messages are sent asynchronous.
-  - API responses are stored in database.
+  - API content responses are stored in database.

 ### Tech